lsbFlying/resy/README.md

     //     inputValue: event.target.value,
     //   };
     // });
-    // be careful: you can get the latest data by read store.
-    // this is different from setState
-    // console.log(store.inputValue);
     /**
      * @example C
      * @description Although you can write your code in this way,